 Borgo Torello has 4 well-appointed rooms that are equipped with a range of essential facilities to ensure guests have a comfortable stay.
 Ravello’s well-known attractions are within close proximity to the bed & breakfast, with Villa Rufolo just a brief walk away.
 Minori and Scala are located a short drive away.
 Click to Read Trip Advisor Reviews

 Ravello/Scala are the last stops on our DIY Amalfi Coast Itinerary – but that doesn’t mean your Italy trip has to be over!
 Hop on a bus/private transfer to stand in the shadow of Mount Vesuvius when visiting Pompeii (the famous archaeological site), spend a couple of days in Naples (to look out of the Bay of Naples or visit the commune of Massa Lubrense), or Lake Garda for those epic views.

 And that’s a wrap folks!
-I hope this post has given you enough trip inspiration to help you plan your own Itinerary for the region and help you explore the Amalfi Coast to visit Amalfi, Positano and Ravello.
+I hope this post has got you excited to explore the Amalfi Coast and given you enough trip inspiration to help you plan your own Amalfi Coast Itinerary.
+How many days in the Amalfi Coast do you think will be enough?
 If you have any hints and tips I haven’t covered, or questions about the area, let me know in the comments below!

-If you like this trip along the Amalfi Coast, please tweet pin & share – and, as always, full sized and secret pins can be found by clicking the P in the sharebar :-)
+If you like this Amalfi Coast Itinerary or know someone that really should add Positano, Amalfi & Ravello to their Italy travel bucket list, please flip, tweet pin & share – and, as always, pins can be found by clicking the P in the sharebar :-)